misel228/monpos/README.md

 This tool aims to change this.
 The intended workflow is to
 1. roughly align the monitors with Windows native solution,
 2. run this program once, to generate a monitor map file
-3. use a text editor to change the alignment as wanted in the map file
+3. use a text editor to change the alignment as wanted in the map file*
 4. run the program again with the updated map file to finally set your monitors

+*Monitors that are already in the correct position should be commented out.
+I encountered a but where the monitors were seemingly shuffled and I don't know why.
+But changing only the ones that needed correction solved that problem.

 ## map file content